Friday, April 26, 2024

 loving and valuing...the same?

 In considering the definition of love, I found the word value helpful.
-But I have also found myself wondering how ¹value is similar to love and how it's different.
+But I have also found myself wondering how ¹value is similar and different from love

-Is there a difference between loving and ¹valuing someone or something?
+Is there a difference?
 If so, what is it?
+Let's dive in.

-To say it another way, something can be infinitely valuable (objectively) without being personally (subjectively) valuable to us.
+To say it another way, something can be infinitely valuable (objectively) without being valuable to us personally (subjectively).

-God would be a classic example of someone (or thing) infinitely valuable who is often ²not personally valuable - at least not to the extent of His true value.
+God would be a classic example.
+He is infinitely valuable (without Him nothing would be) though He is ²not personally valued by most - at least not to the extent of His true value.

-To personally value something is to also have affection for it i.e. to love it.
+To personally value something is to also have affection for it i.e. to feel love for something.
 Loving affection involves emotional delight in that thing or person we value.
 Loving affection is an indication we have personal regard ³for the value of someone or something.
-It is subjective, as well as objective
+It is both subjective, as well as objective

-A classic example of a thing (vs a person) not being as valuable as we thought would be a product that doesn't equal or live up to the "sales pitch" e.g. a job, a certain level of wealth, a particular car, a bigger house, even something simple like a purse or a pair of shoes etc. As we learn more about these things, the reality doesn't match the hope - or hype if you prefer.
+A classic example of a thing (vs a person) not being as valuable as we thought would be a product that doesn't equal or live up to the promise or "sales pitch" e.g. a job, a certain level of wealth, a potential partner, a particular car, a bigger house, even something simple like a purse or a pair of shoes etc. As we learn more about these things, the actual value doesn't match the hope - or hype if you prefer.

-This is actually common for all of us i.e. to place a higher value on someone or something than it's actually worth.
+It is pretty common for all of us to place a higher value on someone or something more than it's actually worth.

-This doesn't mean there is no value.
-Certain things may give you some happiness initially, but not to the extent you thought or were told.
-They may be good things, but not the best thing and not to the extent we thought or hoped for.
+Overvaluing something doesn't mean there is no value.
+Certain things may give you some happiness initially, but not to the extent you hoped, thought, or were told.
+They may be good things, but not the best thing and not to the extent we thought.

 One reason this difference is significant is we may have a greater affection or love for something beyond what it deserves.
 We can love something to the point of worshiping it (and often do) when in reality it will never deliver long-term what we want, need, or believe it will.

-We can observe the beauty or strength of another, yet never personally experience these qualities through direct interaction.
-A fiancé can admire the physical beauty of his soon-to-be bride but not fully participate in and experience that beauty until they are married.
+We can observe the beauty or strength of another, yet never personally experience these qualities through direct participation.
+A fiancé can admire the physical beauty of his soon-to-be bride (or the strength and protection of her soon to be husband) but not fully partake of and experience that beauty (or strength) until they are married.

 Value is ⁴foundational and a fundamental part of loving.
 It must exist first.
-But having loving affection for someone is personal in nature, whereas someone or thing having value is an objective fact.
+But having loving affection for someone is personal in nature, whereas someone or something having value is an objective fact.

 Valuing has more to do with our recognition of something's value from afar.
 Love/affection has more to do with intimacy (closeness) and personal enjoyment of that which is valuable.